Alatskivi Castle

-Alatskivi Castle (Alatskivi loss, Schloss Allatzkiwwi) is a Neo-Gothic castle in Alatskivi, Estonia.
-Dating to the 17th century, it is situated in Alatskivi Parish, Tartu County.
+Alatskivi Castle (Alatskivi loss, Schloss Allatzkiwwi) is a neo-Gothic castle in Alatskivi, Estonia.
+Dating to the 17th century, it is situated in Peipsiääre Parish, Tartu County.
 It was rebuilt in the late 19th century by Baron Arved von Nolcken, modeled on the royal residence of Balmoral in Scotland.
 A renovation occurred between 2005 and 2011.
 Five rooms on the first floor house the Eduard Tubin museum, which documents his accomplishments as a music composer and conductor.

 Alatskivi Castle is surrounded by various ancillary buildings and a forested park of 130 hectares (320 acres) area, the largest in Tartu County.
 The park contains many oaks, ashes, maples, alders and an approach road lined with linden trees.

 Location

 Alatskivi Castle is located 40 km north of Tartu and 205 km from Tallinn.
 It is built on the high bank of Lake Alatskivi at the foot of the Alatskivi valley.
 An arched entrance leads to the castle along a road lined with linden trees.